isomerpages/moe-woodgrovesec/_academic-departments/Aesthetics, Physical Education, Co Curricular Activities.md

 \*Students taking music at Upper Secondary can opt to attend lessons at another school.

-Please refer to this link for more information about our CCAs.
+Please refer to [link](https://staging.domm9e24mq5p4.amplifyapp.com/our-curriculum/cca/sports-and-games/badminton/) for more information about our CCAs.

-**

 ![](/images/Aesthetics.jpeg)